Ghraam/CapstoneProjectAlgorithm/README.md

 bundle exec rails s -b `ip a | grep -A2 "2:" | grep "inet" | awk '{print $2}' | awk -F/ '{print $1}'`
 ```

+## Planned constraints
+1. No professor can teach multiple classes in the same timeslot
+2. No classroom can have multiple classes in the same timeslot
+3. Double block timeslots contain only double block classes
+4. No class may start in the second half of a double block
+5. Blocks for double block classes must be consecutive to one another
+6. Blocks for single block classes must be at the same time each day
+7. Professor must be willing to teach the course
+8. Professor must be willing to teach during the assigned timeslot

 ## ER Diagram

 ![ER Diagram](https://i.imgur.com/WdEoziK.png)